ehtbanton/Exammer/scripts/README.md

 # Database Migration Scripts

-This directory contains scripts for managing database migrations in Erudate.
+This directory contains scripts for managing database migrations in Exammer.

 ## Available Scripts